Bedri Omuri: International career

 He made his debut for Albania in a September 1982 European Championship qualification match away at Austria and earned a total of 14 caps, scoring 3 goals.
 His final international was an April 1987 European Championship qualification match, also against Austria.

+International goals

 Personal life

 After retiring as a player, Omuri worked as a coach with all different age groups at KF Tirana and also worked as a physical education teacher at schools and for Tirana municipality.